colares/py-tic-tac-toe/README.md

 ![Gameplay](py-tic-tac-toe-show-off.png)

 ## Who was the game made for?
-For you,
-* tired of playing God of War \m/
+* For you, tired of playing God of War \m/
-* beginner python learner
+* Beginner python learners
-* who wants to start collaborating with free software projects
+* Who wants to start collaborating with free software projects

-or for myself, who wanted to remember my pytonic skills.
+or for myself, who wanted to remember my pythonic skills.

 ## Requirements
 * (Optional) Docker